ljunggren/boozang-fo/doc/validation.md

 Validate Exists
 ---------------
 The default validation is "Validate Exists", that will simple verify that the element exists.
-To edit the validation conten format simply change it from the action detail page.
+To edit the validation content format simply change it from the action detail page.
 The expectation value will be automatically updated.

 Inner Text